 The study adds to the already proven value of yoga in reversing the curves of scoliosis by using botulinum toxin, familiar to most people as “Botox,” made by the Allergan Corporation, although the medication is actually made by several different manufacturers in the United States and Europe.

 The most recent peer-reviewed study demonstrates the efficacy of practicing one yoga pose for at most a few minutes daily in reversing lumbar curves in adolescents.
 It is backed up by two other, earlier peer-reviewed different-authored studies that come to the same conclusion.
-Essentially, yoga strengthens the muscles of the weaker side, the convex side of the lumbar curve, and when the muscles are more or less equal in strength to the muscles on the concave side, the curve is substantially diminished.
-In this study, we also use botulinum toxin to partially and temporarily weaken the stronger side, enabling the weaker side to gain traction and overcome the asymmetrical pull of the strong side.
+Essentially, yoga strengthens the muscles of the weaker side, the convex side of the lumbar curve.
+When these muscles are more or less equal in strength to the muscles on the concave side, the curve is substantially diminished.
+The treatment is then gradually tapered off.
+In this study, we also use botulinum toxin to partially and temporarily weaken the stronger side, enabling the weaker side to gain traction and overcome the asymmetrical pull of the strong side more rapidly.

-At this writing (May 4th, 2022) we have followed 9 patients each of whom has improved 8 – 16 degrees in secondary X-rays 3 weeks after being taught the yoga pose and receiving the botulinum.
+The study requires a minimum of three X-rays: one at the time we begin the treatment, one three weeks later, and another three months after we began.
+These can be done at a location near the patient’s home and are reimbursed $100 per X-ray.
+We recommend EOS X-rays, which have only 1/9 the regular X-rays’ radiation (already extremely low).
+At this writing (October 12, 2022) we have followed 22 patients each of whom has improved 8 – 27 degrees in the X-rays 3 weeks after being taught the yoga pose and receiving the botulinum.
 In the history of treating scoliosis conservatively, this is noteworthy, even remarkable.
-Most conservative methods are intended only to stop progression of scoliosis, not to reverse it, and even the successful yoga treatments by themselves would give just 25% as much correction in that time frame.
+Most conservative methods are intended only to stop progression of scoliosis, not to reverse it, and even the successful yoga treatments by themselves would give just 20 – 25% as much correction in that time frame.
 Only surgery, which is not done unless the curves exceed 45 degrees, gives results like this.